 Implement the software components that underpin robotics.

-Understand and apply elements of artificial intelligence (machine learning, deep learning, etc.) to build a smart robot.
+Understand and apply the necessary elements of artificial intelligence (including machine learning and deep learning) to build smart robots.

-Implement filters (Kalman and Particle) to enable the robot to locate moving objects in its environment.
+Implement filters such as Kalman and Particle to enable the robot to locate moving objects in its environment.

-Implement SLAM algorithms to enable a robot to map out an unknown environment.
+Implement SLAM (Simultaneous Localization and Mapping) algorithms to enable a robot to map out an unknown environment.

-Test and troubleshoot a robot in realistic scenarios, ensuring alignment with public sector workflows and governance for government applications.
+Test and troubleshoot a robot in realistic scenarios.

 The Azure Bot Service integrates the capabilities of the Microsoft Bot Framework and Azure Functions to facilitate the rapid development of intelligent bots for government.